 I’ve heard many names for it – California of Katowice, Buenos Aires, Riviera… What is it?
 An artificial river, a symbol of the river Rawa flowing below the Market Square.
 You can lie on sunbeds under… palm trees from Gliwice Palm House 🙂 Don’t miss this fun thing to do in Katowice!

 The Strip or Khao San Road of Katowice 🙂 It’s a perfect place to enjoy your evening beer or a drink.
-You can find all kinds of bars and restaurants along the street.
-From “all drinks for 1 EUR” to a place brewing their own aromatic beer.
+At times I feel like in Temple Bar district in Dublin 😉 You can find all kinds of bars and restaurants along the street – from “all drinks for 1 EUR” to a place brewing their own aromatic beer.
 In summer the street is full of people enjoying their drinks outside and on a winter Friday night you need to be lucky to find a place in one of the bars.
 Highly recommended 🙂

 Neo-Gothic building of Mickiewicz high school